It’s been a crazy week… and it’s not slowing down.

 Later on Thursday, Laycie had two partial complex seizures happen unexpectedly.
 The toil of the busy day before hit her like a freight train.
 These are the first seizures we have noticed since her last breakthroughs last June and I feel they were directly related to the extra excitement for the week.
 There were no signs of them coming and I am hoping that her EEG showed some activity for the doctor the night before so that he can treat her appropriately.

 Since Thursday, things have been busy at home.
-Josh's schedule has him working late and mid-state so he's not getting home until well after dark.
-Thankfully, he was off on Saturday which allowed me to get some much needed grocery shopping done.
+The week was relaxed.
 Sunday was a lazy day, with rain keeping us from getting much done.

 Today, I’ve spent mostly on the phone.
 I had some business and personal calls to make, caught up with email, and just got things in order for our medical appointments.
 I did some odds and ends I needed to get done as well.